-Prerequisite(s): 601-107 Heating Theory and (601-140 Electricity Theory and 601-148 Electricity Principles or 601-141 Electricity-HVAC)
+Prerequisite(s): 601-107 Heating Theory and 601-140 Electricity Theory and 601-148 Electricity Principles

 601-112 | Principles of Air Handling // 3 Credits

 The purpose of this course is to inform the student about air and analyzing its properties.
 The study of fans, fan laws, system balancing, duct layout and sizing is detailed.
 The students are given the opportunity to work on a variety of air handling systems.